Scopes & Permissions

 Cross-resource independence

-Scopes for different resources are completely independent. memories:read does not grant access to entities, relationships, or any other resource.
+Scopes for different resources are completely independent. memory:read does not grant access to agents, webhooks, or any other resource.

 Common Scope Combinations

-For a typical agent integration, you will likely need: memories:read, memories:write, entities:read, and relationships:read.
+For a typical agent integration, you will likely need: memory:read, memory:write, and agent:read (plus agent:spawn if it starts runs).

 Requesting Scopes